sharivan/XSharp/README.md

 Modifications currently in progress:

-- Bosses.
+- Level editor.
-- Lua scripting support, allowing devs and mappers customize levels, enemies, etc.
 - Own level format (instead loading from rom of original games).
 This step is neeeded to make the level editor.
 - More levels for testing.
-- More types of enemies.
+- More kind of enemies.
+- More bosses.
 - Armors.
 - Water graphics.
 - Slippery physics (present in Crystal Snail and Blizzard Buffalo stages).
 - Conveyor physics (present in Mammoth and Sigma 3 stages).
-- Solid based sprites (elevators, moving platforms, etc).
+- Embedded console.
+- Lua scripting support, allowing devs and mappers customize levels, enemies, etc.

 Some Pending Fixes: